[CC 1979 §15-16; Ord. No. 87-13, 6-16-1987; Ord. No. 519-2024, 6-4-2024; Ord. No. 561-2024, 10-15-2024]

 3.

-Unless otherwise provided, if a contractor performs work for the City of Neosho, a performance bond running to the City, ten thousand dollars ($10,000.00).
+Bonding Requirements.
+Unless otherwise provided, if a contractor performs work for the City of Neosho, the cost of which is estimated to exceed fifty thousand dollars ($50,000.00), a performance bond running to the City, to the contract amount.
+Refer to Section 107.170, RSMo.

 B.